sower-j/Cyber-Homework/19-SEIMS-02/Sowers-19-SEIMS-02.md

     > **As suggested above, a VPN would help mitigate this type of attack because it would allow you to block all login attempts that are not secured through the VPN.**

-    > **Another possibility would be to block temporarily block IP address that are making fast, concurrent login attempts before the user is locked out.**
+    > **Another possibility would be to temporarily block IP addresses that are making fast, concurrent login attempts before the user is locked out.**

 ---